IHEC/EpiAtlas-markdown/epiatlas.md

-A brief summary of the EpiATLAS project, for display alongside the data on the IHEC Data Portal.

-Loosely inspired by the Roadmap page: [https://egg2.wustl.edu/roadmap/web_portal/](https://egg2.wustl.edu/roadmap/web_portal/), though intended to be more brief than comprehensive.

-Could also be comparable to McGill EMC's methods page, though modified for EpiATLAS: [https://epigenomesportal.ca/edcc/doc/analysis_methods.html](https://epigenomesportal.ca/edcc/doc/analysis_methods.html).

-### Additional Categories
-* Description
-* Figures
-* Resources
-* Articles

 ### File Descriptions
 Data Portal tracks represent a browsable subset of the complete EpiATLAS reprocessing.
 | Assay | Provenance | Source naming | Format |